nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-References to any problems that have been linked to this section of the consultaion in the sending clinical system.
+References to any problems that have been linked to this section of the consultation in the sending clinical system.

 These links will have been added by a clinician at the sending practice.